acoustic-content-samples/wchtools-cli/README.md

             set WCHTOOLS_MAX_HEAP=2048
             wchtools_heap push ...

-#### Setting non-default number of retries and back-off delay, for network issues on WCH API requests.
+#### Setting non-default number of retries and back-off delay, for network issues on Acoustic Content API requests.

-  The init command supports optional arguments for setting the maximum number of retry attempts per WCH API request error, on network issues or HTTP 429 server too busy responses.
+  The init command supports optional arguments for setting the maximum number of retry attempts per Acoustic Content API request error, on network issues or HTTP 429 server too busy responses.
 It also allows you to specify the minimum time and maximum time (in milliseconds) to wait, between retry attempts.
 By default, 5 total attempts will be tried, starting at a 1 second delay (1000 ms) and backing off by a factor of 2, up to a maximum of 16 seconds (16000 milliseconds).
 You do not need to initialize these settings, if the default values meet your needs.

       wchtools init --help
       ...
-      --retry-max-attempts <n>  The maximum number of attempts if a WCH API request fails due to a network or server too busy error.
+      --retry-max-attempts <n>  The maximum number of attempts if a Acoustic Content API request fails due to a network or server too busy error.
 The default is 5.
-      --retry-min-time <n>      The minimum amount of time in milliseconds to wait before attempting to retry a failed WCH API request.
+      --retry-min-time <n>      The minimum amount of time in milliseconds to wait before attempting to retry a failed Acoustic Content API request.
 The default is 1000.
-      --retry-max-time <n>      The maximum amount of time in milliseconds to wait before attempting to retry a failed WCH API request.
+      --retry-max-time <n>      The maximum amount of time in milliseconds to wait before attempting to retry a failed Acoustic Content API request.
 The default is 16000.

   The default retry backoff factor is 2, so the actual time delay between retries will be (1 x the min time), then (2 x the min time), then 4x, etc, until the maximum number of attempts is tried for that request.
 The time delay will be the smaller of the current backoff calculation, and the specified or default retry max time.
 In other words, if the backoff calculation specified a delay time of 32 seconds (32000 milliseconds), but the maximum time was set to 16 seconds (16000 milliseconds), then it would wait maximum 16 seconds between retry attempts, rather than the calculated backoff factor.